escribano89/landbot-challenge/README.md

 ## Last considerations

 - Review and expand the test suite.
+- Consider the use of API versioning.
 - We included a library to handle the phone validation.
-This could be replaced in case we need to.
+This could be replaced in case it doesn't fit correctly.
 - We send all the notifications in the background, without applying that required "minute".
 So in case that is 100% necessary, we should implement it.
 - In case of having code scalability issues, consider decoupling the business code from the infrastructure.
 - Improve the API returning HTTP codes to be more concise (eg: 422 instead of 400 or 409 instead of 400)